-2.1.3.3 Workplace/School Violence
+2.1.3.4 Workplace/School Violence

 A workplace/school violence incident could occur without warning in a number of settings.
-The workplace will be defined as a place of business or government offices where commerce occurs.
-Schools are educational settings which can be both public and private.
-Acts of violence in the workplace are handled by municipal or county law enforcement, dependent upon jurisdictional boundaries.
-Palm Beach County School District Police Department would have a large role in the response to an act of violence in a school.
+The workplace will be defined as a place of business or government offices where commerce occurs; schools are educational settings which can be both public and private.
+Acts of violence in the workplace are handled by municipal or county law enforcement, dependent on jurisdictional boundaries.
+Palm Beach County School Police would have a large role in the response to an act of violence in a school.